SimonAlling/kurve/README.md

 Then visit <http://localhost:8000> in your browser.

-The original MS-DOS game by Vlaada Chvátil and Rumun Křivánek is included for reference.
+The original MS-DOS game (whose author I haven't been able to determine; see #136) is included for reference.
 To launch it, install [DOSBox](https://www.dosbox.com) and then run `dosbox docs/original-game/ZATACKA.EXE`.

 ## Play